dhmmasson/testDrivenDevelopment/Pandora-»-Instructions.md

 You can convert double values to Instant Java objects.
 In this case, you can access quick display options (via `DateTimeFormatter`).
 For this, you need to define a zone.
 Use the `.withZone(ZoneId.systemDefault())`.
 (Check this [forum thread](https://stackoverflow.com/questions/25229124/format-instant-to-string) for more examples).

+### Clue
+All flights happened around 8:00am in a particular timezone.
+With your system timezone, these flights should be around 4:00am.

 ## Flight Phases